 The CWiC Framework was developed by Tyton Partners, in collaboration with the Online Learning Consortium, and with support from the Bill and Melinda Gates Foundation (the “Foundation”) as part of the Foundation’s ongoing efforts to support the development and adoption of high quality digital courseware.
 An advisory committee consisting of postsecondary leaders, with input from courseware vendors, guided the refinement of the framework.
+It was released initially in 2016.

 The CWiC Framework can be applied to any online or blended course utilizing digital courseware.
 For ease of comparability, we would suggest an intro-level course with large enrollments that uses commercially-available courseware.
 The framework, however, is not a definitive guide to purchasing, implementing or using digital courseware, nor is it a scoring system to rate products or institutions.
 It is, however, a tool to inform decisions about the selection and implementation of quality courseware for a given course, recognizing that quality means different things across courses, institutions and instructors (hence “Courseware in Context”).